 In general rule is that you should avoid overly spicy food as the alcohol intensifies the spiciness and over powers the flavour of the whiskey.
 Any food that is cooked in oil or fat works well with the heat of the higher alcohol.

 Also, It is important to think about the weight and texture of the dish, a general rule is to ensure you are matching lighter whiskey with a lighter dish and a heavier whiskey with a heavier dish.

 If in doubt, there are a couple of foods that work with most whiskies.
 In general whiskey works well with salty foods, simple bar snacks like mixed nuts or crisps.
 You can also experiment with different flavoured crisps to see what flavours they may bring out in the whiskey.
 Another classic food pairing is dark chocolate, when choosing a dark chocolate ,go for chocolate with a high cocoa content and rest the whiskey in your mouth allowing the alcohol to evaporate lifting the flavours before tasting the chocolate.

 Food to Compliment Whiskey - Our Recommendations

-The sweetness of the sherry maturation makes Black Bush a great match for red meat like venison or steak.
+The sweetness of the sherry maturation makes Green Spot a great match for red meat like venison or steak.
 The heavier body of sherry cask whiskies compliments the more powerful flavours of meat dishes, while the addition of some grain in this blend adds a little lightness and makes it a little more approachable.
 If you are preparing a sauce add a small dash to create synergy.